LJZApps/LJZApps/README.md

   - Languages: German, English 🇩🇪🇬🇧

 ## My projects
-My current main project is the Talk to me Android app. 📱
+My current main project is the Nucleus Android app. 📱
 <!--
 **LnZpk2302/LnZpk2302** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.